KotlinCraft/kompanion/README.md

 ## Usage

-Once launched, Kompanion provides a chat interface where you can:
+Once launched, Kompanion offers an interactive chat interface that allows you to:

-1. Request code generation based on requirements
+1. **Interact Seamlessly:** Switch between code and ask modes using slash commands or the mode indicator in the topbar.
-2. Upload existing code files for context
+2. **Send Messages Efficiently:** Use Command+Enter (Meta+Enter) to send messages.
-3. Provide feedback to improve results
+3. **Stay Up-to-Date:** Enjoy automatic scrolling to see the latest messages without manual intervention.
-4. View explanations of generated code
+4. **Customize Your Environment:** Easily update your working directory and configuration settings using the integrated file selector and settings dialog.

 Example interactions coming soon!